My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Service maintenance.

-The organization of marketing at an enterprise involves the use of marketing functions in the interaction of the enterprise with the market.
+The organization of marketing in an enterprise involves the use of marketing functions in the interaction of an enterprise with the market.

-Marketing functions are a set of activities aimed at ensuring the effective operation of an enterprise (Fig. 1.1).
+Marketing functions - a set of activities aimed at ensuring the effective operation of the enterprise (Fig. 1.1).

-Marketing functions represent separate areas of marketing activity.
-It depends on the specifics of the company’s activities which marketing functions are advisable to use and which are not.
+Marketing functions are separate areas of marketing activities.
+It depends on the specifics of the company's activities which marketing functions are appropriate to apply, and which are not.

 2. History of marketing development